-In July 1945, Prof. Vannevar Bush, introduced the phrase—Science, The Endless Frontier.
+In July 1945, Prof. Vannevar Bush introduced the phrase—Science, The Endless Frontier.
 In his landmark report to the President of the United States of America, he argued that there should be increasing funding for scientific discoveries, leading to technology invention, for creating growing prosperity for the American people.
 His argument that new scientific knowledge fuels new products, new industries, and more jobs led to the establishment of America’s National Science Foundation and a growing number of academic programs in Science and Engineering.
-Moreover, the rest of the world, lately developing countries, have paid attention to Vannevar Bush’s argument and have followed America’s footstep.
+Moreover, the rest of the world, lately developing countries, have paid attention to Vannevar Bush’s argument and have followed America’s footsteps.
 They kept expanding STEM indicators for opening an endless frontier of growth out of science and technology.

 Of course, there is no end to gathering scientific knowledge-creating a flow of new scientific knowledge.
-But the challenge has been to leverage the scientific knowledge to drive economic growth.
+But the challenge has been to leverage scientific knowledge to drive economic growth.
 Despite the successes of creating new products, industries, and jobs, the progress appears to be slowing down.
 Moreover, success seems to be transient.

-The economic growth indicators appear to be failing to remain in pace with the growth of STEM graduates, scientific publication, and patents.
+The economic growth indicators appear to be failing to remain in pace with the growth of STEM graduates, scientific publications, and patents.
 Even in America, there has been growing dissatisfaction about the loss of jobs in industries that America once created.
 On the other hand, a growing number of STEM graduates are facing bleak reality in the job market.
-Despite exponential growth of publications (growing on average 4% per year, reaching 2.6 million articles in 2018), patents (international patent applications filed via the PCT grew by 5.2%–265,800 applications– in 2019) and startups, there has been no proportionate growth in new products, industries, and jobs.
+Despite the exponential growth of publications (growing on average 4% per year, reaching 2.6 million articles in 2018), patents (international patent applications filed via the PCT grew by 5.2%–265,800 applications– in 2019) and startups, there has been no proportionate growth in new products, industries, and jobs.
 Such reality has been raising the question—why is the new flow of knowledge failing to create proportionate prosperity?
 Where is the disconnect?
-What else it takes to open endless frontier of growth?
+What else does it take to open an endless frontier of growth?

 Scientific knowledge is not enough for opening endless frontier of growth

 The discovery of scientific knowledge is often led by curiosity.
 Of course, the journey of curiosity of knowing cause-effect relations keeps generating a flow of knowledge.
-But, until this knowledge is used to fuel ideas for inventing new means or improving existing ones to get jobs done better, path of prosperity does not open.
+But, until this knowledge is used to fuel ideas for inventing new means or improving existing ones to get jobs done better, the path of prosperity does not open.
 It happens to be that the supply of new knowledge is not sufficient for creating additional wealth.
 It needs to be blended with the empathy of helping customers and society in general.
 We also need tinkering and craftsmanship for experimenting with ideas for applying empathy and scientific knowledge for practical purposes.

 It happens to be that empathy, tinkering, and craftsmanship have been disappearing with the growth of formal education and scientific R&D programs.
 As a result, increasing scientific knowledge is failing to fuel proportionate idea generation for practical proposes.
 To reverse this trend, we should focus on sharpening human beings’ innate abilities of empathy, tinkering, and craftsmanship.
 We should expose our students to real-life, and nurture the fellow feeling for creating the urge to make human beings’ lives easier–by offering them better tools in getting their jobs done.